arthur91f/exeiac/README.md

 What are all those variables:

 - exeiac_lib_path: exeiac script have been cut in multiple files containing bash functions.
-They are sourced at the start of execution.
+They are sourced at the start of the execution.
-- room_paths_lits: list of your infra code repository
+- room_paths_lits: list of your infra code repository (they need to contain directly access to superbrick)
-- modules_path: it's a set of function developed by you that you used to apply you different infra code brick.
-See below for best practice and what function you have to implement but basically you will have one module by technology you use (terraform, ansible) and you will specify how to do a "terraform plan,apply,output...", an "ansible plan,apply,output...", ...
+- modules_path: it's a set of functions developed by you that you will use to apply your different infra code brick.
+See below for best practice and what function you have to implement ; but, basically you will have one module by technology you use (terraform, ansible) and you will specify how to do a "terraform plan,apply,output...", an "ansible plan,apply,output...", ...
+Only put modules in that directory as exeiac will try to source each file in that directory.
 - sanitize_function: used to sanitized brick name if necessary.

 ### Create your modules